 I signed up through the App Store, and the monthly fee was billed through my iTunes account.
 The only good thing I could find with this arrangement is that it’s easy to cancel automatic monthly billing, in which case your access to the PDF Pack runs out at the end of the month in which you cancel.

 Once you are subscribed and signed in, you can do at least some of the same tasks as those available in the desktop version of Adobe Acrobat.
 You can create and export PDF files from Word and other files including Excel and PowerPoint, incorporate multiple file types into a single PDF and merge multiple PDFs into a single file.

-But it’s difficult to see why you might instead choose to pay $7.50 a month or more every month, given that there are numerous apps that actually run on the iPad and do the same tasks — and even more — and are available for a modest one-time fee (or even for free).
+But it’s difficult to see why you might instead choose to pay $7.50 a month or more every month, given that there are numerous apps that do the same tasks — and even more — and are available for a modest one-time fee (or even for free).

 Save2PDF will do the job if you’re looking for an inexpensive app that can take your MS Word files, iWork files, documents created by Pages, Keynotes, and other apps and create PDFs.